04.27.2026

 The opinions expressed herein are those of Marquette Associates, Inc. (“Marquette”), and are subject to change without notice.
 This material is not financial advice or an offer to purchase or sell any product.
 Marquette reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.

-This video is a recording of a live webinar held January 16 by Marquette’s research team analyzing 2024 across the…
+This video is a recording of a live webinar held April 16 by Marquette’s research team analyzing the first quarter…

 Research alerts keep you updated on our latest research publications.
 Simply enter your contact information, choose the research alerts you would like to receive and click Subscribe.
 Alerts will be sent as research is published.